cancel

 Synopsis

 Product lifecycle in Technopedia has standards to follow certain stages -- from the inception of the product to the last stage where the product becomes obsolete.
-These standards allow users to compare lifecycle stages for products across different vendors.
+These standards allow users to compare lifecycle stages for products across different manufacturer.

 Discussion